freeCodeCamp/freeCodeCamp/docs/how-to-catch-outgoing-emails-locally.md

 ## Introduction

 Some of the email workflows, like updating a user's email, requires the back-end api-server to send out emails.
 While developing you can use a tool to catch these emails locally, instead of having to use an email provider and send an actual email.
-MailHog is one such email testing tool for developers, that will catch the emails your local freeCodeCamp instance is sending.
+MailHog is one such email testing tool for developers, that will catch the emails that your local freeCodeCamp instance is sending.

 ## Installing MailHog

-How you install and run MailHog is dependent upon your OS
+How you install and run MailHog is dependent on your OS

 - [Installing MailHog on macOS](#installing-mailhog-on-macos)
 - [Installing MailHog on Windows](#installing-mailhog-on-windows)